 And here it all started.

-Since I’ve been a photographer, videographer and director of photography for over thirty years.
+Since then I’ve been a photographer, videographer and director of photography for over thirty years.
 I started as a studio cameraman for the NBC affiliate in Portland, Maine.
 It was an amazing learning experience guided by generous mentors.
 I was promoted to commercial photographer and filmed hundreds of commercials, public service announcements and special programs.

 After moving to Boston and embarking on a freelance career I was fortunate to be hired by many of the top production companies in New England.
 Projects varied from commercial and broadcast productions to corporate and institutional programming for technology, medical, educational and bio-science industries.
 I had the opportunity to work with some of the most talented directors and producers in New England.
 In addition to film and video projects I also worked as a lighting designer for many broadcast productions.